The Believer (2001 film)

-The film is loosely based on the true story of Dan Burros, a member of the American Nazi Party and the New York branch of the United Klans of America.
-He committed suicide after being revealed as Jewish by a New York Times reporter.
+The Believer is a 2001 American drama film written and directed by Henry Bean in his feature directorial debut, based on a story by Bean and Mark Jacobson.
+Starring Ryan Gosling, Billy Zane, Theresa Russell, and Summer Phoenix, the film follows Daniel Balint, a Jew who becomes a neo-Nazi.
+The film is loosely based on the true story of Dan Burros, a member of the American Nazi Party and the New York branch of the United Klans of America who died by suicide after being revealed as Jewish by a reporter from The New York Times.